bmlt-enabled/bmlt-wordpress-satellite-plugin/readme.txt

 16. Administration Screen, Showing Choice of Initial Search Screens.

 == Changelog ==
+= 3.3.2 =
+* TBD
+^ Added a "Breaker Div" to the end of the meeting list.

 = 3.3.1 =
 * April 6, 2016
 * Made the weekday tab overflow hidden.